collabnix/dockerlabs/intermediate/docker-multistage-build/multiStageBuild.md

-For demonstration, i have taken a nodejs project and built a binary out of it.
+For demonstration, Let us consider a nodejs project and build a binary out of it.
 When you execute this binary, it will call a [NASA api](https://api.nasa.gov/api.html) which returns some interesting facts about today's date.

 #### Before: docker images

 ![Before docker images list](https://github.com/kumarrishav/dockerlabs/blob/patch-2/images/multi-stage-img1.png)

-Currently we have two images which i pulled from [dockerhub](https://hub.docker.com/):
+Currently we have two images which I pulled from [dockerhub](https://hub.docker.com/):
 * `alpine (~4Mb)` - Lightest version of linux os
 * `alpine-node (~70Mb)` - alpine + Node/Npm and other dependency.